Billy Wilder: Retirement

 Wilder received the American Film Institute (AFI) Life Achievement Award in 1986.
-He received the Irving G. Thalberg Memorial Award in 1988, the Kennedy Center Honors in 1990 and the National Medal of Arts in 1993.
+He received the Irving G. Thalberg Memorial Award in 1988, the Kennedy Center Honors in 1990, and the National Medal of Arts in 1993.
 He has a star on the Hollywood Walk of Fame.
 Wilder became well known for owning one of the finest and most extensive art collections in Hollywood, mainly collecting modern art.
-As he described it in the mid-80s, "It's a sickness.
+As he described it in the mid-'80s, "It's a sickness.
 I don't know how to stop myself.
 Call it bulimia if you want – or curiosity or passion.
 I have some Impressionists, some Picassos from every period, some mobiles by Calder.
 I also collect tiny Japanese trees, glass paperweights, and Chinese vases.
 Name an object and I collect it."
 Wilder's artistic ambitions led him to create a series of works of his own.
 By the early '90s, Wilder had amassed many plastic-artistic constructions, many of which were made in collaboration with artist Bruce Houston.
 In 1993, art dealer Louis Stern, a longtime friend, helped organize an exhibition of Wilder's work at his Beverly Hills gallery.
 The exhibition was titled Billy Wilder's Marché aux Puces and the Variations on the Theme of Queen Nefertete segment was notably popular.
 This series featured busts of the Egyptian queen wrapped à la Christo, or splattered à la Jackson Pollock, or sporting a Campbell's soup can in homage to Andy Warhol.

 Personal life and death

 Wilder married Judith Coppicus on December 22, 1936.
 The couple had twins, Victoria and Vincent (born 1939), but Vincent died shortly after birth.
 They divorced in 1946.
 Wilder met Audrey Young while filming The Lost Weekend.
 They were married on June 30, 1949.

+Wilder's elder brother, W. Lee Wilder, was also a filmmaker.

 Wilder died of pneumonia on March 27, 2002.
 He was buried at Pierce Brothers Westwood Village Memorial Park and Mortuary.
-A French newspaper, Le Monde, titled the front-page obituary: "Billy Wilder is dead.
-Nobody is perfect", a reference to the last line of Some Like It Hot.
+French newspaper Le Monde titled its front-page obituary: "Billy Wilder is dead.
+Nobody is perfect".